 Yes, of course, love to.
 Whether for our Root clients, adventure travels, or non-profit work.
 Root has worked in many parts of the country, from California to New York, but mainly throughout Texas and Colorado.
 Our adventure travels and non-profit work have taken us to far off places and I have met a few more clients along the way.
 All of this now from our basecamp, The Root House , a historic 120-year-old house nestled in the Rocky Mountains and on the San Juan River where we also headquarter FIELD + FAR from our barn.

 Are you a large firm?

 Nope.
 It’s just me, myself and I, and my most amazing wife.
-From our cross country experiences over the years, we use a tried and true network of trades to hire out all the projects resources so you don’t have to, maneuvering the right people to the right places for the right price, guiding you and advocating for you through the web of communication and critical decision making.
+From our cross country experiences over the years, we use a trusted network of trades to hire out all the project resources so you don’t have to, maneuvering the right people to the right places for the right price, guiding you and advocating for you through the web of communication and critical decision making.
 This is one of our greatest assets to you.
 Pooling from our best relationships; architects and landscape architects, pool builders and landscapers and interior designers and more, including surveyors, contractors and engineers… be as involved or not involved as desired, we simply guide you through the resources needed to complete the vision.
 Including, my favorite creative peeps, the graphic designers, web designers, brand and content strategist… east coast to west coast, whoever is best for the client and or the project.